th-we/deskflow-wiki/Quick-start-companion.md

 ### Error: `cmake : The term 'cmake' is not recognized`

-Depending onyour OS, the CMake directory is not always added to your path during installation.
-For example on Windows, you may need to edit your `PATH` environment variable to include the CMake directory (e.g. `C:\Program Files\CMake\bin`).
-After changing your environment variables, you may need to restart your IDE.
+The dependencies script should set the `PATH` environment variable on Windows and macOS, but you may need to do this manually if you're still having problems.

+On Windows, you will probably need to restart your IDE to use the new environment variable values.

 ### The same `cmake` error persists even after trying solutions